NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 Compiling
 ---------

 Gaea offers PrgEnv-intel, Prg-Env-aocc, Prg-Env-nvhpc, and several other modules that make it as easy as possible to get your programs running.
-You compile by calling either cc or ftn, according to the language your code is written in.
-See Compilers for more detail, especially for compiling multithreaded applications.
+To compile, call either cc or ftn, according to the language your code is written in.
+See **Compilers** for more detail, especially for compiling multithreaded applications.

-You may either compile live in your login shell on a Gaea login node, or in a job in the eslogin queue in the es partition of Gaea's batch system.
+You may compile live in your login shell on a Gaea login node, or in a job in the eslogin queue in the es partition of Gaea's batch system.
 To tell a job script to run on the login nodes, specify the following in your script:

 .. code-block:: shell